IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ## Extension Development
 ### Caching Extbase Plugins
-+ When configuring an extbase plugin, you can specify the allowed Controller actions as well as which actions should not be cached at all. (which will internally create a `USER_INT` object in TYPO3):
++ When configuring an Extbase plugin, you can specify the allowed Controller actions as well as which actions should not be cached at all. (which will internally create a `USER_INT` object in TYPO3):

 ``` php
 \TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin(